As a basic noun, 上 means "top/surface/above". In 上に it is used as the native version of 以上に.

 I will reply after sufficiently considering the matter.

-In addition to being busy, everything to my wages are low.
+In addition to being busy, even my wages are going down.

 Receiving your cooperation is beyond expedient.